BBastrop BuilderBuilding in the Lost Pines

 Bastrop County Permits

 Building permits are required for all structures.
 Apply through Bastrop County Development Services.
-Residential permit: $500–1,500 depending on project size.
+Permit fees scale with project size and are set by the county — confirm the current schedule before you apply.
 Plan review: 2–4 weeks.
 Inspections at foundation, framing, and final.

 City of Bastrop Permits

 More requirements within city limits: zoning compliance, setback requirements, and design standards in the historic district.
-Building Department at City Hall.
+Apply through the City of Bastrop Building Department.
 The process is well-organized but slower than county.

 Utility Connections